 What happens when a person with an eating disorder starts therapy?

-When people with eating disorders arrive at their first appointments they have a lot to say.
-Some know it and start talking openly right away.
-Some people are nervous and don't know what to say.
-But in a few minutes they start to tell their story and feel relief when their words start flowing.
+When people with eating disorders arrive at their first appointments they have a lot to say; some know it and start talking openly right away, some are nervous and don't know what to say.
+But within a few minutes, they start to tell their story and feel relief when their words start flowing.

 Their eyes appeal to me for help, understanding and a place to begin.

 So first, I listen.
 Sometimes I listen for a long time.
-People with eating disorders have little or no experience or knowledge in speaking honestly and being genuinely heard.
+People with eating disorders have little or no experience/knowledge in speaking honestly and being genuinely heard.
 They don't know what trust means.
 Sometimes they feel suspicion and know they don't trust.
 Sometimes they believe they are trusting people.